Music

 My eyes are slow to open, and I wonder what world I’ll see.

-And find myself still surrounded with the new world and its dream.
+In a moment I adjust to the light, and find myself still surrounded with the new world and its dream.

 Slowly, I sit up.